predatorypublishing-ProfileMill/Predatory-Publishing/README.md

 ### Download & Extract

-- Unzip the package to a local path.
+- Unzip the package to a local path, put the data folder under the main directory.
 - Do not change any directory or file names.

 ### Create Environment (Conda recommended)